Psalmuel01/flow-nft/README.md

 ### Code Walk-Through

-The `deposit` function within the `Vault` resource zeroes out the balance of an incoming vault before destroying it.
-This ensures that the vault's tokens are transferred and prevents double counting.
-When the new vault is created, it holds the transferred tokens, preventing loss of tokens during the transition.
+Within the `Vault` resource, the `deposit` function resets the balance of an incoming vault before its destruction.
+This safeguards against double counting and ensures a seamless transfer of tokens to the new vault, preventing any loss during the transition.

 ## Part 2

 ### Transactions

-- **MINT:** Mint tokens to a recipient.
+- **MINT:** Mints tokens to a recipient.
-- **SETUP:** Properly sets up a vault inside a user's account storage.
+- **SETUP:** Sets up a vault inside a user's account storage.
 - **TRANSFER:** Allows a user to transfer tokens to a different address.

 ### Scripts

-- **READ BALANCE:** Reads the balance of a user's vault.
+- **READ BALANCE:** Retrieves the balance of a user's vault.
-- **SETUP CORRECTLY?:** Returns true if the user's vault is set up correctly and false if not.
+- **SETUP CORRECTLY?:** Verifies if a user's vault is correctly set up.
-- **TOTAL SUPPLY:** Returns the total supply of tokens in existence.
+- **TOTAL SUPPLY:** Displays the total supply of tokens in existence.

 ## Part 3

 ### Transactions and Scripts Modification

+Adjustments to existing transactions and scripts include:

-- **SETUP:** Identifies and fixes poorly set up vaults.
+- **SETUP**: Identifying and rectifying poorly set up vaults.
-- **READ BALANCE:** Works with poorly set up vaults and temporarily fixes them to guarantee balance retrieval.
+- **READ BALANCE**: Works with poorly set up vaults temporarily to ensure balance retrieval, utilizing resource identifiers and capabilities for validation.

-Guaranteeing balance retrieval involves:

-1. Using resource identifiers to ensure the correct token type.
-2. Using resource capabilities to validate the authenticity of the vault.

 ## Part 4